Skip to content

 Instructors

-Instructors are University of Rochester Medical Center Faculty:
+Instructors are University of Rochester Medical Center Faculty from Public Health, Neurology and Neuroscience, and Anesthesiology.

 What’s up Doc: Exploring the Pre-Med Experience

-What’s it like to be a physician?
+What is it like to be a physician?
 What does it take to become a doctor?
 Meet with practicing physicians, medical students, and other experts.
-Explore hands-on medical procedures, examine equipment, and discuss medical ethics and the role of the physician.
-Learn what it takes, academically, to prepare for medical school, and how to decide if medicine is the right path for you.
-Examine the current pros and cons of being a doctor.
+Learn about the human body, explore hands-on medical procedures and medical equipment, simulate patient encounters, examine pathological specimens and anatomical organ models, and discuss the role of the physician

 Instructors: University of Rochester Medical Center Faculty and Students